fbk-dhilab/fbk-hwb.github.io/index.md

   used by the blob storage microservice to manage files attached to chat messages, personal notes, etc.
-- [_RabbitMQ_](https://www.rabbitmq.com), a message broker (queue manager) used for asynchronous communication be- tween microservices and between a microservice and the presentation layer.
+- [_RabbitMQ_](https://www.rabbitmq.com), a message broker (queue manager) used for asynchronous communication between microservices and between a microservice and the presentation layer.
 The asynchronous communication with the persistence mechanism is convenient for event-based action management (e.g., user data input) and management of peak loads and temporary downtime of a service.